Below is a selection of the current and past projects that I've built or contributed to. For other projects, please check out my Github and blog.

 We implemented the backend in Go, and incorporated a graph-based course recommendation system based on 10 years of anonymized enrollment data provided by the registrar.

-A compiler for Xi (a strongly-typed, imperative, procedural language) and Xi++ (its object-oriented extension), targeting x64 and implemented in Java.
+An ahead-of-time compiler for Xi (a strongly-typed, imperative, procedural language) and Xi++ (its object-oriented extension), implemented in Java and targeting x64 assembly.

 We developed a dataflow analysis framework and used it to build several optimizations including register allocation, dead code elimination, copy-propagation, and common-subexpressions elimination.